 Examples are Ed25519 (good) and DSA (dangerous).

 KEX is short for Key Exchange, one of the most important classes of modern cryptography.
 A key exchange algorithm focuses on generating a shared secret with two keypairs.
 Alice has her private key (a) and Bob's public key (B).
 Bob has his private key (b) and Alice's public key (A).
 Combining 'a' and 'B' gives the exact same result as combining 'b' and 'A'.
-So, each party, with completely different numbers, reach the same result.
+Both parties, with completely different numbers, reach the same result.

 The tricky point is to securely send the public keys over the wire: the channel must offer authenticity, because this is an interactive process and security does not begin with the first message.
 The shared secret must never be used as a key; instead, actual keys must be generated using a KDF.